Nech-C/Nech-C/README.md

 My primary research interests lie in Machine Learning, focusing on Large Language Models (LLMs) and the fundamental theories and algorithms of machine learning and deep learning.
 I am fascinated by the advancements in Artificial Intelligence and am dedicated to enhancing my knowledge and skills in this domain.

 ## 💼 Current Work
 I actively contribute to open-source projects, including Hugging Face's Accelerate and Transformers libraries.
-These contributions allow me to apply theoretical knowledge and coding skills to practical scenarios and engage with the broader AI community😊.
+I am also building AI applications hosted on HuggingFace Spaces.

 ## 🎖️ Certifications
 - **FreeCodeCamp**: Completed the JavaScript Algorithms and Data Structures Developer Certification, representing approximately 300 hours of coursework.
 This certification encompasses advanced JavaScript concepts, data structures, and various algorithms.
 [Verification Link](https://freecodecamp.org/certification/Nech/javascript-algorithms-and-data-structures)